 It was an accident.
 Just an accident.
 After I had lost control, I knocked another car right into a railroad crossing.
 The train wasn’t carrying coal or chemicals.
 It was a transit line.
 Not many people were riding at that hour, but enough.
 One derailed car hit a sewer access, just an elevated concrete block.
 It tried to flip over, but a subway car isn’t meant for those kinds of stresses.
 It tore in half and slammed down, spilling humans across the street.
 The dead . . . they aren’t bodies.
 When you read a story, you have such a clear division.
 There are men and women, and there are corpses.
 One has hopes and dreams, and the other is meat, a set piece to decorate the landscape of a television series, or a video game.

 It just isn’t like that.

 I stood in shock, watching people crawl to their loved ones, weep over the injured or dead.
 Through my tears, I saw a mere cadaver become a man again as the EMT’s struggled to save people.
 It was a beautiful thing.
 The relief that flooded through me was greater than any grief I felt that day.
-The shrinks tried to help, but they always wanted to steer me away from being gratified by the most intensely euphoric experience of my life.
+The shrinks tried to help, but they always wanted to steer me away from being the most intensely euphoric experience of my life.

 I tapped record on my phone – a basic model that I had taken the antennas out of, made untrackable.
 I used it only to chronicle my time with the travelers, as I called them, to the next world and back.
 I put the paddles to his chest, watching the timer, and triggered them when the time was right.
 His back arched with the discharge, his eyes flew open, and he gasped, struggling against his bonds.
 Relief and amazement flooded through me, a catharsis of wonder.